2015–16 Portland Trail Blazers season

 The 2015–16 Portland Trail Blazers season was the franchise's 46th season in the National Basketball Association (NBA).
-In the First Round of the Playoffs, the Blazers defeated the injury depleted Los Angeles Clippers in six games.
-However, their season ended in the next round with a defeat to the defending NBA champion and eventual Western Conference champion Golden State Warriors in five games.
+The Trail Blazers defeated the injury depleted Los Angeles Clippers in six games in the first round.
+Their season ended in the next round with a defeat to the defending NBA champions and eventual Western Conference champion Golden State Warriors in five games.

 This was the Blazers' first season since 2005-06 without LaMarcus Aldridge as he joined the San Antonio Spurs during the summer.